Sadie Holloway loves trying out new easy-to-make recipes that help her enjoy a healthy, stress-free lifestyle!

 What Are the Benefits of Planting a Mocktail Garden?

 Container gardens are perfect for people who live in small spaces.
 Creating a mocktail garden on your patio or in a small area of your yard is a great way to bring the fresh flavors of summer right to your table.
-You could even plant a mocktail garden in a space as small as a kitchen window box!
+You could even plant this garden in a space as small as a kitchen window box!
 And the best part is that you don't have to be a master gardener or gourmet chef to concoct delicious drinks for your friends and family.
-Here are some other great reasons to plant a mocktail garden this summer:

-Veggies such as green beans, green onions, celery, hot peppers and cherry tomatoes can be blended together or used as a garnish for savory chilled drinks.
+- Vegetables: Veggies such as green beans, green onions, celery, hot peppers, and cherry tomatoes can be blended together or used as a garnish for savory chilled drinks.
 Adding sliced cucumbers to ice water is a wonderful way to dress up table water.
 Cucumbers can be grown on a trellis or on a framework of bamboo and netting.

-Herbs add spicy texture to mocktails.
-And they're super easy to grow in small spaces.
-Try cilantro, parsley, peppermint, lavender, thyme, chives, rosemary and lemon balm.
+- Herbs: Herbs add spicy texture to mocktails, and they're super easy to grow in small spaces.
+Try cilantro, parsley, peppermint, lavender, thyme, chives, rosemary, and lemon balm.

-- There are quite few fruits and berries you can grow in small spaces: strawberries, lemons, limes, blueberries, gooseberries and currants are just a few you can choose from.
+- Fruits and berries: There are quite few fruits and berries you can grow in small spaces, including strawberries, lemons, limes, blueberries, gooseberries, and currants.
 Strawberries grown in terracotta planters are incredibly easy to grow if you have a sun-drenched deck or terrace.
-Just make sure you follow the watering instructions on the label so that the strawberry plant doesn't dry out.
+Just make sure you follow the watering instructions on the label so that the plant doesn't dry out.

-- Edible flowers add color and fragrance to mocktails.
+- Edible flowers: These add color and fragrance to mocktails.
 Many health and naturopathic food stores can provide you with information about which flowers are edible and which ones are toxic.

 Pucker up!
 Lemons and limes add a refreshing zing to chilled patio drinks!